 But when Mother’s Day is on the horizon, with more warm-weather brunches and lunches to follow, sometimes a fresh-baked dessert is required to impress your guests, and show your loved ones how much you care.

 This sweet and simple fruit crumble comes together quickly and it’s made with just a few ingredients, most of which you probably already have in the pantry at home.

-It’s easier to whip up than a pie (no crust to chill and roll out!) but it still has just a dash of those classic pie flavors, thanks to the addition of warming spices like cinnamon and ground ginger.
+It’s easier to whip up than a traditional blueberry pie (no crust to chill and roll out!) but it still has just a dash of those classic pie flavors, thanks to the addition of warming spices like cinnamon and ground ginger.

 If your kids are eager to get in the kitchen, this is a great dessert for beginning bakers to try their hand at as well.